The Ultimate Guide to Successful Seed Starting with Seed Trays

 Provide Warmth and Light

-Place the seed trays in a warm location (around 18–24°C) or use a heat mat.
-After the seeds have sprouted, place the trays near a sunny window or under grow lights.
+Put the seed trays in a hot area (approximately 18–24°C) or place on a heat mat.
+Once the seeds have germinated, put trays under grow lights or a sunny window.

 Thin the Seedlings

-Once seedlings have two sets of true leaves, thin them by snipping the weaker ones.
-Leave only the strongest seedling in each cell.
+When seedlings have two sets of true leaves, thin them by snipping off weaker leaves.
+Keep only the best seedling in each cell.

-Slowly introduce seedlings to outdoor conditions over a period of 7 to 10 days before moving them to the garden.
+Gradually introduce the seedlings to the outside environment over 7 to 10 days before transferring them to the garden.
+This enables them to adjust with time to sunlight, wind and changing temperatures.

 Overwatering

-Too much water can cause mold or damping-off disease.
-Always monitor moisture levels.
+Excess water will result in mold or damping-off disease.
+Never leave out moisture levels.

 Poor Lighting